-In the year 2011 there are over 14,000 design companies in the UK with under 10 members of staff.
+In the year 2011, there were over 14,000 design companies in the UK with under 10 members of staff.
 What does that mean?
-Well for most of us it means designers managing their projects without the support from a team of account handlers and project managers (not like the old days ey Neil!?).
-This is no easy task, when our most valuable skill is creative thinking and graphics designing (sic), not planning job timelines in excel, invoicing and filling in timesheets.
+Well for most of us, it means designers managing their projects without the support from a team of account handlers and project managers (not like the old days ey Neil!?).
+This is no easy task when our most valuable skill is creative thinking and graphics designing (sic), not planning job timelines in Excel, invoicing and filling in timesheets.
 Luckily there is help out there, and even in some cases ‘an App for that’, in the shape of project management software.
-Some people use Basecamp, some use traffic, some swear by Periscope, we at O Street are currently test driving a system called Yanomo, which very helpfully replaces timesheets with iCal style planning calendars.
-The juries still out, but it’s a lot easier than the ring binder full of pencil edited photocopies we used before!
+Some people use Basecamp, some use Traffic, and some swear by Periscope, we at O Street are currently test-driving a system called Yanomo, which very helpfully replaces timesheets with iCal-style planning calendars.
+The jury’s still out, but it’s a lot easier than the ring binder full of pencil-edited photocopies we used before!

 No. 4: A checked shirt (suggested by Andrew Graham)

 It’s tricky to balance looking smart for a client meeting, while also looking creative (and slightly wacky).
 Thank the stars for the invention of the ‘checked shirt’, smart enough to show you care, without making you look like a school teacher.

 No. 5: Los Logos

 The brilliant and comprehensive collection of logos in the ‘Los Logos’ series of books is enough to make you give up design altogether realising that almost every logo style you can think of has already been created.
 However, when you get over the horror of this first realisation, these books are an invaluable tool in seeing what works (and what doesn’t), paving the way for designers to create unique marques of the future (and probably appear in Los Logos volume 5!).

 No. 6: A Dropbox account